solana-foundation/developer-content/content/courses/intro-to-solana/interact-with-wallets.md

 ```

 And that’s it!
 If you refresh the page, connect your wallet, and click the ping
-button, Phantom should present you with a popup to confirm the transaction.
+button, your wallet should present you with a popup to confirm the transaction.

-### Add some polish around the edges
+### Add some polish

 There’s a lot you could do to make the user experience here even better.
 For
 example, you could change the UI to only show you the Ping button when a wallet